OldManUmby/OSE.SRD.Wiki/8. Treasures/Rings/Ring of Protection.md

 ## Ring of Protection, 5’ Radius

 Allies within 5’ of the wearer also benefit from the ring’s protective power.
-For example, two characters fighting beside the wearer of the ring would gain the protective benefit.
+For example, two characters fighting beside the ring's wearer would gain the protective benefit.